 Changes to fisheries regulations were announced on 30 September 2020 to ensure the sustainability of Queensland’s commercial fishing industry.

 A number of red tape reduction and streamlining measures will commence immediately to support the economic recovery of the commercial fishing industry, while changes necessary to protect and maintain export approvals will commence on 1 September 2021.
-This will give commercial fishing businesses time to recover and transition following the impacts of the Novel Coronavirus (COVID-19) pandemic.
+This will give commercial fishing businesses time to recover and transition following the impacts of the COVID-19 pandemic.

 No major changes to recreational and charter sector regulations have been made in this round of reforms – only minor administrative amendments to provide consistency across all fishing sectors.